 For more than two decades, Matthew Herbert has proven to be one of electronic music’s most versatile and prolific figureheads, working with artists as diverse as Björk and Dizzee Rascal, as well as releasing a vast anthology of music under a variety of pseudonyms.

-Following on from part one of our ORIGINS interview, here’s part two, in which we discuss the birth of the Matthew Herbert Big Band, what inspires his many concept albums, and the influence modern society is having on his current projects.
+Following on from part one of our ORIGINALS interview, here’s part two, in which we discuss the birth of the Matthew Herbert Big Band, what inspires his many concept albums, and the influence modern society is having on his current projects.

 Q. When the Matthew Herbert’s Big Band concept started, around 2003, were you surprised at how successful it was?